-By definition, time varying left turn phasing strategies are designed to select the most suitable control modes to improve operations of signalized intersections while balancing safety.
-Two studies were found that developed statistical models for selecting suitable left turn control modes during a day using mainly operational factors.
-The results of this research also indicate that a time varying left turn control mode has positive effects on intersection operations.
+By definition, time varying left-turn phasing strategies are designed to select the most suitable control modes to improve the operation of signalized intersections while ensuring safety.
+Two studies were found that developed statistical models for selecting suitable left-turn control modes during a day using mainly operational factors.
+The results of this research also indicated that a time varying left-turn control mode has positive effects on intersection operations.